skyfe79/Awesome/README.md

 ## JavaScript

+- [Puppertino](https://github.com/codedgar/Puppertino) - A CSS framework based on Human Guidelines from apple
 - [ramda](https://github.com/ramda/ramda) - :ram: Practical functional Javascript
 - [fontkit](https://github.com/foliojs/fontkit) - An advanced font engine for Node and the browser
 - [material-ui](https://github.com/mui/material-ui) - MUI Core is a collection of React UI libraries for shipping new features faster.
 Start with Material UI, our fully-loaded component library, or bring your own design system to our production-ready components.